cea-hpc/mpc/mpcframework/MPC_Doc/man/man1/mpc_cc.md

 # OPTIONS

-Here will be presented options allowed to be passed as argument to the **mpc_cc** command.
+Here will be presented options allowed to be passed as argument to the wrapper command.
 All native options targeting the underlying compiler can be provided transparently, any unkown options from MPC's point of view is discretly forwarded to the final compiler.
 There is only one collision in option name, for the **--help**, which is caught by the wrapper to print its own help.
 To avoid long output, the help from the underlying compiler is not shown.
 To display the native compiler help, please use **--compiler-help** instead.
+Options are available for any language-specific wrapper, only for few exceptions, explicitly mentioned.

 **--help**, **-h**